Coles Logo

-Goods necessary for everyday life at affordable prices – this is the main motto of the emblem.
+Goods necessary for everyday life at affordable prices are the emblem’s main motto.
 The Coles logo is filled with vitality and a tireless desire to help customers.
 The sign speaks of the popularity and prevalence of chain stores.

 Coles: Brand overview